solid-bases/solid/docs/SOLID/01_SRP.md

 ### Functions

 > «The first rule of functions is that they should be small.
-The second rule of the functions is that *they should be smaller than that*.»
+The second rule of the functions is that *they should be smaller than that*.»<br />
-> [...]
+> [...]<br />
 > «Functions should do one thing.
 They should do it well.
 They should do it only.»
 > Robert C. Martin - Clean Code - Chapter 3: Functions

 ### Classes

 > «The first rule of classes is that they should be small.
-The second rule of the classes is that *they should be smaller than that*.»
+The second rule of the classes is that *they should be smaller than that*.»<br />
 > Robert C. Martin - Clean Code - Chapter 10: Classes